 2. Question the Significance

 Make a habit of not taking everything at face value.
 Always have a cat-like curiosity and ask questions that make you care about the answer.
-Dive past obvious answers with “why” and “how” questions and devote yourself to finding the answers.
+Dive past obvious answers with “why” and “how” questions, and devote yourself to finding the answers.

 3. Find Challenges

-Challenges are not unpleasant.
-They can be exciting and rewarding.
+Challenges, while uncomfortable at first, can be exciting and rewarding.
 Find a challenge related to a problem you care about solving.
 Overcoming it will then feel meaningful and will push you to continue learning.

 You can learn more about how to train yourself to crave learning in this video: